ZinnyEdmund/UMS-/README.md

 # User Management System
 ---

 This is a React-based application built with Vite.
-It includes Redux Toolkit for state management and AXios for API requests
+It includes Redux Toolkit for state management and Axios for API requests
 ---

 ## Features

----

 - User from validation
 - Redux state management